lizf57/professional-readme/README.md

   ## [Usage](#Table-of-Contents)
   Once the application is installed, run the following code in the terminal: 'node index.js'.
 Answer the questions/prompts until a message says 'File created!'

+  A full walkthrough video of how to use the application is available in the assets folder in Github.
+The video file was too large to upload to the README.
+Click the link for a shortcut: [README walkthough video](https://github.com/lizf57/professional-readme).

   https://github.com/lizf57/professional-readme/assets/133983565/9af09dee-309a-44df-92aa-e7e6245352bd